aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/queries-and-connections/reading-and-writing-query-table-of-worksheet/_index.md

 {{% alert color="primary" %}}

-Aspose.Cells provides Worksheet.QueryTables collection which returns the object of type QueryTable by index.
+Aspose.Cells for Python via .NET provides Worksheet.QueryTables collection which returns the object of type QueryTable by index.
 It has the following two properties

 - QueryTable.AdjustColumnWidth
 - QueryTable.PreserveFormatting